 4 “Unexecuted”: if for any reason the sheriff cannot contact you or determine whether or not you have enough goods to satisfy the warrant.

-If the creditor instructs the sheriff to sell those goods listed in Walking Possession Notices, the sheriff will seize the goods and sell them at auction, as follows:
+If the creditor instructs the sheriff to sell those goods listed in Walking Possession Notices, the sheriff will seize the goods and sell them at auction.
+The sheriff sells property, including vehicles, through commercial auctioneers, including:

 These auctions are held regularly.
 The amount obtained for your goods at auction is usually much less than the value or convenience of the goods to you.
 You should try to avoid having your goods sold at auction; perhaps by negotiating payment with the creditor or taking out an instalment order, or selling the goods yourself prior to the sheriff distraining them.
 Seek advice from a financial counsellor (see Financial counselling services).